gilcarmel/CarND-Advanced-Lane-Lines/README.md

 | perspective view with source quad     | bird's eye view with destination quad |

-The source quadrilateral's points are hard coded into the pipeline based on a measurement of one "vanilla" frame of the video.
+The source quadrilateral is hard coded based on a measurement of a typical frame from the video.
 Unfortunately the location of the source quad is extremely sensitive to small changes in the car's attitute (i.e. small bounces pointing the camera up or down).
 An incorrect source quad will cause the lane lines to appear skewed in the bird's eye view, which reduces our confidence in the detection:

 | <img src="./writeup_images/bad_warp.png" width="400"/>       |